-Second, we show that these negative effects are likely driven by patient unobservables; in fact, addressing this issue yields relatively precise zero effects of regional fragmentation on opioid prescribing.
-We use a research design that exploits patients who move across areas with differing levels of fragmented care delivery.
+Second, we show that the negative cross-sectional association is likely driven by patient unobservables; when we control for time-invariant patient unobservables with a "mover" design, we find a precise zero effect of regional fragmentation on opioid prescribing.
+Our research design exploits patients who move across areas with differing levels of fragmented care delivery.
 This approach allows us to separate out the effect of regional fragmentation from other measures of health status (Agha, Frandsen, and Rebitzer 2019).
-This design returns null results on the effect of fragmentation on dangerous opioid prescribing and most measures of opioid prescribing volume.
+This design compares people who move to more fragmented regions to those who move to less fragmented regions, and thus does not use non-movers for identification.
+While individuals who move to relatively more fragmented regions experience an increase in their own experienced healthcare fragmentation, we find no increase in dangerous opioid prescribing or most measures of opioid prescribing.
+Stated concisely, under our identification assumptions, the additional healthcare fragmentation induced by moving to a more fragmented region does not increase dangerous opioid prescribing.

 To examine the link between healthcare fragmentation and dangerous opioid prescribing, we first calculate each patient's provider fragmentation, which measures the spread of a patients' healthcare across providers, and organizational fragmentation, which measures the spread of a patients' healthcare across organizations.
 These measures have been used in previous literature and shown to be linked to healthcare spending (Agha, Ericson, and Zhao forthcoming).
-We then aggregate these fragmentation measures up to the regional level, providing the key independent variables in our crosssectional and "mover" analyses.
+We then aggregate these fragmentation measures up to the regional level, providing the key independent variables in our cross-sectional and "mover" analyses.

-Our analyses focus on several measures of dangerous opioid prescribing (Table 1).
-Importantly, our work is on dangerous opioid prescribing, not opioid misuse more generally.
-We focus on measures that are well-observed in Medicare prescription drug data.
-Our measures include multiple overlapping opioid prescription fills, since these patients are much more likely to experience overdose and death (Carey, Jena, and Barnett 2018); receiving opioids alongside central nervous system depressants (sleep aids, muscle relaxants, and antipsychotics), following FDA warnings that taking these drugs exacerbates respiratory depression and risk of overdose (U.S. Food and Drug Administration 2016); and receiving high daily opioid doses or long-duration opioid prescriptions, given CDC guidelines that urge prescribers to limit dosages (Dowell, Haegerich, and Chou 2016).
+Our analyses focus on several measures of dangerous opioid prescribing (Appendix Table A1).
+Importantly, we examine dangerous opioid prescribing, not the entire breadth of opioid misuse (e.g. taking illicitly acquired opioids).
+We use measures of dangerous opioid prescribing that are well-observed in Medicare prescription drug data.
+Our measures include multiple overlapping opioid prescription fills, since these patients are much more likely to experience overdose and death (Carey, Jena, and Barnett 2018); receiving opioids alongside central nervous system depressants (sleep aids, muscle relaxants, and antipsychotics), following FDA warnings that taking these drugs exacerbates respiratory depression and risk of overdose (U.S. Food and Drug Administration 2016); and receiving